It’s Alive! Bank Of America Ghetto Loans Lawsuit Brought Back From The Dead

 Circuit Judge Stanley Marcus wrote on behalf of the majority, “It is clear that the harm the city claims to have suffered has a sufficiently close connection to the conduct the statute prohibits.”

-In July 2014, U.S. District Judge William Dimitrouleas in Fort Lauderdale, Florida dismissed Miami’s Bank of America Ghetto Loans lawsuit claiming the city lacked standing and that the city did not offer enough evidence to support their claims that ghetto loans caused these problems.
+However, in July 2014, U.S. District Judge William Dimitrouleas in Fort Lauderdale, Florida dismissed Miami’s Bank of America Ghetto Loans lawsuit claiming the city lacked standing and that the city did not offer enough evidence to support their claims that ghetto loans caused these problems.

 The 3-person panel on the appeals court said that standard was too stringent and that banks could have reasonably foreseen the “attendant harm” from their alleged discriminatory lending.
 The 11th Circuit did not rule on the merits.